explosion/spaCy/website/docs/usage/models.md

 nlp = spacy.blank("uk")  # blank instance
 ```

+A blank pipeline is typically just a tokenizer.
+You might want to create a blank
+pipeline when you only need a tokenizer, when you want to add more components
-Initializing the language object directly yields the same result as generating
+from scratch, or for testing purposes.
+Initializing the language object directly
-it using `spacy.blank()`.
-In both cases the default configuration for the chosen
+yields the same result as generating it using `spacy.blank()`.
+In both cases the
-language is loaded, and no pretrained components will be available.
+default configuration for the chosen language is loaded, and no pretrained
+components will be available.

 ## Language support {#languages}